Joshua Rosenthal: Integrative Nutrition

 Rosenthal is currently the director and primary instructor for the Institute for Integrative Nutrition, teaching alongside other nutrition and wellness experts, including Andrew Weil, Deepak Chopra and Barry Sears, among others.
 Rosenthal has more than 30 years of experience in curriculum development, personal coaching, and nutritional counseling.
 He speaks every year at IIN's annual conference at Lincoln Center in New York City.

 Rosenthal coined the term primary food, which refers to anything that provides nourishment to a person's body.
 This includes relationships, career, physical activity, and spirituality.
 Secondary food is the food people eat.
 He also developed the term bio-individuality, which means a diet that works well for one person will not always benefit another.
-These theories, along with Rosenthal's concept creation of a health coach, are the result of his time studying macrobiotics at the Kushi Institute and searching for more knowledge of food and health.
+These theories, along with Rosenthal's concept creation of a health coach, are the result of his time studying macrobiotic diet at the Kushi Institute and exploring health education.

 In 2006, Rosenthal lobbied the city of New York to be the first major U.S. city to ban trans fats.

 In 2016, he worked closely with elected officials in Washington D.C. to declare a National Health Coach Week in January to generate awareness for health and wellness.

 The Institute for Integrative Nutrition has received extensive criticism from Quackwatch on a variety of issues.